How to stop sugar cravings

 For some people, sugar cravings dominate their eating habits.
-The ’empty’ calories in sugar are not only really unhealthy but there are a massive set back when trying to lose baby weight.
-But these impulses can be beaten!
+The ’empty’ calories in sugar, particularly in added sugar are not only really unhealthy but they are a massive set back when trying to lose baby weight.
+But these impulses to indulge can be beaten!
 And there is no time sweeter than the present to start.

-Almost every new mum will experience massive sugar cravings at some point during pregnancy and breastfeeding.
+Almost every new mum will crave sugar at some point during pregnancy and breastfeeding.
 Some lactation experts attribute it to the fact that your body is telling you that it needs certain foods, and your mind might be misinterpreting it as a sugar craving.

-So, what can you do to battle this fondness for sweet goods and optimise your weight loss plans?
+So, what can you do to battle this fondness for something sweet and optimise your weight loss plans?

 8 ways to battle sugar cravings